joshbegley/nyt-latest/README.md

 **Florida Voting Restrictions Bill Heads to Legislature**\
-`The bill, which was recently softened, still includes measures like a ban on giving water to voters near polling places, and it would also empower partisan observers during the ballot-counting process.`\
+`The bill, which was recently softened, still includes measures like a ban on outside groups giving water to voters near polling places, and it would also empower partisan observers during the ballot-counting process.`\
 https://nytimes.com/2021/04/20/us/politics/florida-voting-bill.html?searchResultPosition=1

 **Sleeping Too Little in Middle Age May Increase Dementia Risk, Study Finds**\